Are Large Language Models Capable of Generating Human-Level Narratives?: Conclusion

 \section{Conclusion}

 This work aims to advance the understanding and generation of narratives through the lens of three discourse elements: story arcs at macro-level, turning points at meso-level, and affective dimensions at micro-level.
 We contribute an expert-annotated dataset, based on which we conducted quantitative comparison between human and AI in terms of narrative generation and comprehension: LLMs fall short especially in story writing.
+We find models lack narrative diversity, and struggle at develop crucial turning points, such as major setback and climax, leading to less engaging stories.
 We also show promising results that discourse-aware generation improves AI's story-telling ability in terms of suspense, emotion engagement, and narrative diversity.

+We view our effort as a useful starting point towards a systematic analysis of narrative discourse.
 We hope the collected dataset and experimental results, along with our proposed perspective, will attract wider academic interest in discourse studies and provide insights into better narrative generation, comprehension, and evaluation.